 The following denominations are represented on our campus:

 Presbyterian, Baptist, Methodist, Catholic, Episcopalian, Church of God, Evangelical Free, Church of Christ, Non-denominational, and more!

 From preschool to high school, all CAK students have the Bible as a core curriculum course.
 At the elementary level, students acquire knowledge and grow in faith to demonstrate that faith by their behaviors.
 In middle school, students study Christ-like relationships and the life of Christ.
 By high school, students are putting their faith into action with service projects leading up to a Senior-year Capstone.

 In addition, every aspect of life at CAK includes Christian teachers, staff, and coaches who are empowered to infuse faith, prayer, and Biblical teachings into all they do.

-From musical theatre and praise band to athletics or mission trips, CAK helps students discover their spiritual gifts.
-All of our students work toward a 40-hour Senior Capstone project, which encourages them to make an impact for Christ in the world.
+From musical theatre and praise band to athletics or missions, CAK helps students discover their spiritual gifts.
+All of our students work toward a 40-hour Senior Capstone Project, which encourages them to make an impact for Christ in the world.